siltwood/lenamaps/README.md

-# LenaMaps - Transportation Trip Visualization
+# LenaMaps - Route Planning & Animation

-A full-stack application for visualizing transportation trips with colored lines and icons for different modes of transportation.
-Perfect for tracking multi-modal journeys like bike rides, bus trips, walking, and more!
+A full-stack application for planning multi-modal transportation routes and watching them come to life with smooth animations.
+Create routes using different transportation modes (walk, bike, car, bus) and watch an animated playback of your journey with a marker that follows your path!

 ## Features

 - 🗺️ **Google Maps integration** with professional-grade mapping
 - 🔍 **City/location search** - Find any place worldwide
-- ✅ **Snap-to-road** - Waypoints automatically align to actual roads
-- 🚴‍♀️ **Smart routing** - Real bike lanes, walking paths, and transit routes
-- ✨ **Trip creation** - Click on map to add waypoints
+- 📍 **Click-to-add locations** - Build routes by clicking on the map
-- 🚌 **9+ transportation modes** with mode-specific routing
+- 🚶🚴🚗🚌 **4 transportation modes** - Walk, Bike, Car, and Bus with mode-specific routing
-- 🎨 **Color-coded route segments** with custom icons
+- 🎨 **Color-coded route segments** with custom icons for each mode
-- 📍 **Smart waypoint markers** with numbered sequence
+- ↩️ **Undo functionality** - Undo your last action with Cmd/Ctrl+Z
+- 🎬 **Route Animation Playback** - Watch your route animated with:
+  - Play/Pause/Stop controls
+  - Adjustable playback speed (0.5x to 20x)
+  - Camera follows the animated marker
+  - Transportation mode icons change during playback
+  - Progress bar showing completion percentage
+- 🎯 **Draggable UI panels** - Both route planner and animator can be moved around
-- 🔄 **Start/end points and transfer markers**
+- 🔄 **Dynamic route recalculation** - Change transportation modes and see instant updates
-- 💾 **Save and manage trips** with custom names
-- 🎯 **Transportation mode selection** for each segment
 - 📱 **Responsive design** for desktop and mobile
-- ⚡ **Real-time preview** while creating trips
+- ⚡ **Real-time preview** while creating routes

 ## Technology Stack